bahrmichael/bahrmichael.github.io/_posts/2021-02-04-step-functions-downloader-pattern.md

 The result of this example will be a DynamoDB table that we can use to build player count charts with a minute-precision.
 You can find an example of how these charts could look like at [eve-offline.net](https://eve-offline.net/?server=tranquility).

 Below you see an abbreviated Step Functions definition, that has two tasks.
-We'll dive into them over the next sections.
+We'll dive into each of them in the next sections.

 ```json
 {